phosxd/MC-Shard/README.md

 - `/blacklistpreset`: Load a blacklist preset.

 ## `border`:
 Provides border tools.
-This is mostly unfinished as there is no style editor & only 1 default style ("hidden").
-There is also no support for non-inverted borders yet.
+This is mostly unfinished as there is only 1 style & no support for non-inverted borders yet.

 **Upcoming Features:**
-- `Border Style Editor`: In the `border` module settings there will be UI where you can create border styles with options like flat color, physical blocks as border, particles, & render distance.
+- `More Border Styles`
 - `Border Message`: In `border` module settings you will be able to set the message that the player sees when colliding with a border.

 **Commands:**